-You can stop a series of selected references that are in the process of opening by pressing the Escape key (Esc) or ##Period.
+You can stop a series of selected references that are in the process of opening by pressing the Escape key (Esc) or \mathbb{H} +Period.

-Enter and edit the reference data in the Reference window that opens for each of the references.
+The Reference window that opens for each of the references is where you enter and edit the reference data.
 Modify this text just like you would edit a word processing document: select the incorrect text and retype it or delete and add text as necessary.
 See Entering References for important information about entering reference data.